fkohl04/framework-performance/README.md

-# Performance comparison of frameworks for backend services when confronted with slow third party systems
+# Comparing the performance of frameworks for JVM backend services

 This repository serves as base for a blog entry.
 If you want to retrace the explained testing result see [this chapter.](#how-to-execute-the-test--not-part-of-blog-entry)

 ## Motivation

-During the development of distributed applications, their performance is always a crucial part.
+What is the performance of a backend service?
 Every application is developed to serve a certain purpose which in most cases consists of processing tasks.
 These tasks can be of various types, like processing data or serving network requests.
-In all cases we can regard the performance of an application as the amount of workload it can handle in a given time interval depending on the consumed or needed resources.
+Based on that we can define the performance of an application as the amount of workload it can handle in a given time interval depending on the consumed or needed resources.

+During the development of distributed applications, their performance is always a crucial part.
+Because if an application is not performing as intended, it is also not fulfilling the purpose it was developed for.

 But what to do when an application does not deliver the required performance?
 What if an application was developed to process a certain amount of tasks each second, but it simply does not?
 Or what if the response time of our application